symfony/symfony-docs/components/browser_kit/introduction.rst

 Clicking Links
 ~~~~~~~~~~~~~~

-select a link with the crawler and pass it to the click method to click on the link.
+Select a link with the crawler and pass it to the click method to click on the link.

 .. code-block:: php